 Santiago de Cali – Revisited

-”First Impressions die hard” is combination of two expressions but it would seem there is now some scientific evidence to back that up.
+”First Impressions die-hard” is a combination of two expressions but it would seem there is now some scientific evidence to back that up.
 I lived in Santiago de Cali – or simply just Cali in late 2004 and early 2005.
-It was a time when there was at least 2000 murders per year which was somewhat mind boggling considering in a country like Canada there were only 650.
+It was a time when there was at least 2000 murders per year which was somewhat mind-boggling considering in a country like Canada there were only 650.
 Cali was chaotic, it had a dangerous edge, it was dirty and run down and less than an appealing place to spend more time than I already had.

 Cali is changing slowly but apparently for the better.
-I had forgotten the wide, tree lined avenues.
-The ”new” public transit system – MIO (Masivo Integrado de Occidente) has cut a swath through the city but left well designed bus stops throughout.
-For me, at least not at peak times, traveling by bus was much easier and the integrated system made it much simpler.
+I had forgotten the wide, tree-lined avenues.
+The ”new” public transit system – MIO (Masivo Integrado de Occidente) has cut a swath through the city but left well-designed bus stops throughout.
+For me, at least not at peak times, travelling by bus was much easier and the integrated system made it much simpler.
 The south sector of the city is growing.
 It is modern with excellent hospitals, public services and shopping malls.
 The Cali zoo has been recently revamped and is definitely worth an afternoon excursion for any age.

 If you enjoy sports, Cali has often been called the ”Sports Capital of the Americas”.
 It has excellent sports facilities and just hosted the 9th version of the World Cup Games.